AztlanEngineering/swatch-documentation/docs/guides.setters-getters.md

 **This approach has the following caveats :**
 + The compiled CSS resolve the variables to their values, meaning if you don't have access to the source code or are not willing to dive into it to recompile it, changing them will be time consuming, and you would have to do it again every time the source changes.
-+ This approach doesn't solve the need to write classes for each Color x Component association, so we would end up with the same amount of Components x Colors classes.
++ This approach doesn't solve the need to write classes for 'each Color x Components' association, so we would end up with the same amount of Components x Colors classes.

 ### Introducing CSS Variables.
 Easier to debug/maintain but doesn't solve the problem.